ISucena/SkillsResume/README.md

 <details><summary>PowerShell</summary>
   <h4> Description: </h4>
-  I completed the PowerShell EdX online training offered on the EdX <a href="https://www.edx.org/course/windows-powershell-basics-1">website.</a>
+  I completed the PowerShell EdX online training offered on the EdX <a href="https://www.edx.org/course/windows-powershell-basics-1">website.</a> This training gave lectures and labs that focused on the fundamentals of configuring the console and ISE layout with admin privileges as well as learning basic commands.
+There was a large emphasis on learning about where to find information on commands such as syntax and examples of how to use the command by using the Get-Help command.
 <br>
 <br>
 <ul>